Quafadas/dedav4s/docs/explanation/examples.md

 [Vega Lite documentation](https://vega.github.io/vega-lite/docs/)

-Finally, I use a small number of "helpers" enough that they are honoured with an implemetation in the library;
+Finally, a small number of "helpers" appear often enough that they are honoured with an implementation in the library;

 ```scala
 SunburstDrag(List(viz.Utils.fillDiv, viz.Utils.fixDefaultDataUrl))